Did Enslaved Virginians Choose to Be Loyalists or Revolutionaries in the Revolutionary War?

 Source: Colonial Williamsburg, Virginia Gazette (Dixon and Hunter), November 25, 1775 (page 3)

-In 1779, when Sir George Collier raided Hampton Roads, 518 blacks managed to flee Virginia when he withdrew.6
+Some of the black soldiers managed to flee with Dunmore when he abandoned his base on Gwynn's Island and sailed to New York in 1776.
+In 1779, when Sir George Collier raided Hampton Roads, 518 blacks managed to flee Virginia when he withdrew.8

 When Thomas Jefferson wrote the Declaration of Independence, the longest complaint against King George III in his initial draft was 680 words claiming the king was encouraging enslaved people in America to murder their white owners.
 That language was removed before the Continental Congress adopted the declaration, leaving only a complaint that George III had "excited domestic insurrection amongst us."

 Though the British welcomed enslaved men into their lines, the blacks were not treated equivalent to the while soldiers.
 Many ex-slaves still hoping for freedom via the British were severely disappointed when General Leslie withdrew from Portsmouth in 1780.
-He left behind several hundred, because the British ships lacked room.7
+He left behind several hundred, because the British ships lacked room.9

 Despite the risks, attaching themselves to the British army remained the best opportunity for enslaved Virginians to gain freedom.
-After General Benedict Arnold arrived in Hampton Roads again at the end of 1780, more enslaved people attached themselves to the British Army again.
+After General Benedict Arnold arrived in Hampton Roads again at the very end of 1780, more enslaved people attached themselves to the British Army again.
 In March 1781, the British hospital in Norfolk was threatened by Virginia militia.
-The Hessian captain in charge of the Jaeger Corps recruited wounded soldiers to help defend the site, but he also armed a dozen black men:8
+The Hessian captain in charge of the Jaeger Corps recruited wounded soldiers to help defend the site, but he also armed a dozen black men:10

 Because I lacked some cavalry and the little at Portsmouth could not be spared, twelve Negroes were mounted and armed.
 I trained them as well as possible and they gave me thoroughly good service, for I sought to win them bv good treatment, to which they were not accustomed.

-Lord Cornwallis's army attracted numerous enslaved people as it marched through the Carolinas from Charlestown to Petersburg.
-The same Hessian captain who had armed a dozen black men to protect the British hospital was stunned when he first saw Cornwallis's army:9
+The same Hessian captain who had armed a dozen black men to protect the British hospital was stunned when he first saw Cornwallis's army:11

 The army appeared similar to a wandering Arabian or Tartar horde.
 Since this army had been fighting continuously across the country for ten months, Lord Cornwallis had permitted each subaltern to keep two horses and a Negro, each captain, four horses and two Negroes, and so on, according to rank.
 But since this order was not strictly carried out, the greatest abuse arose from this arrangement...